vim-conf-live/neovimconf.live/years/2023/src/content/speakers/mathewpayne.md

 - https://github.com/geekmasher
 - https://twitter.com/geekmasher
 language: English
-talk: Using Neovim to help write secure code
+talk: Using Neovim to Help Develop Secure Code
 ---

 Neovim is my text editor of choice, and as someone that works in security I want to use my editor to help me write better code that is more secure.
 This talk is on how I wrote a Neovim plugin to add security tools seamlessly into my developer experience.